apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperQuotas.md

 `-n` (for namespace)
 and `-b` (for bytes).

-The ZooKeeper quota are stored in ZooKeeper itself in /zookeeper/quota.
+The ZooKeeper quota is stored in ZooKeeper itself in /zookeeper/quota.
 To disable other people from changing the quota's set the ACL for /zookeeper/quota such that only admins are able to read and write to it.

 <a name="Listing+Quotas"></a>